MDeLuise/plant-it/online-resources/documentation/content/installation/configurations.md

     ALLOWED_ORIGINS=* # CORS allowed origins (comma separated list) LOG_LEVEL=DEBUG # could be: DEBUG, INFO, WARN, ERROR UPDATE_EXISTING=false # update missing fields using Trefle service, useful on system version update if new fields are introduced
+    CONTACT_MAIL=foo@bar.com # address used as "contact" for template email

+    #
+    # SSL
+    #
+    SSL_ENABLED=false
+    CERTIFICATE_PATH=/certificates/ # path to files to use for ssl.
+If on docker deployment leave as it is and change the volume binding in the docker-compose file if needed

     #
     # Cache